DanielFord11/ReactPortfolio/README.md

 ## Contact

-For any inquiries or feedback, please reach out to the developer at [insert developer's email here].
+For any inquiries or feedback, please reach out to the developer at dannyford11@me.com.